asanjabi/iot-sweater/iot-sweater-mxchip/README.md

         Make sure you are not using the version from the store
     * Now instal [Visual Studio Code extension for Arduino](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.vscode-arduino)

-    ## Note configuring settings step for Arduino plugin and installation of the serial port driver is missing look at [these instructions](https://docs.microsoft.com/en-us/samples/azure-samples/mxchip-iot-devkit-get-started/sample/) for completing your setup
+    ## Note configuring settings step for Arduino plugin and installation of the serial port driver is missing look at [these instructions](https://docs.microsoft.com/en-us/samples/azure-samples/mxchip-iot-devkit-get-started/sample/) for completing your setup.
+If you follow these instructions make sure to install version 2.0 of the SDK in Arduino board manager.

 ## Configure your device